Bladder Cancer

 Transitional cell carcinoma affects the transitional cells of the urinary system and accounts for an overwhelming majority of bladder cancer diagnoses.

-Uterine cancer, also called endometrial cancer, is the most common gynecological cancer.
-Risk of uterine cancer increases with age.
+Also called endometrial cancer, uterine cancer is the most common gynecological cancer.
+The risk of developing uterine cancer increases with age.

 RCCA offers cutting-edge treatment options for every type of cancer.
 Our expert care teams can match you with the treatment plan that fits your needs.
 LEARN MORE